Nestor-3690/restaurant-page/README.md

 ### Description

-This project's goal is to create a restaurant page.
+This project's goal is to create a restaurant homepage."
+The page has three buttons all calling different functions that change the DOM.